Relative Free Splitting Complexes III: Stable Translation Lengths and Filling Paths: Introduction to Part III

 In the foundational case where $\Gamma=F_n$ and $\A=\emptyset$, the equivalences \pref{ItemFillingLamExists}$\iff$\pref{ItemActLox}$\iff$\pref{ItemActUnbdd} of Theorem~B were obtained in \cite{HandelMosher:FreeSplittingLox}; the hard implication \pref{ItemFillingLamExists}$\implies$\pref{ItemActLox} was proved using delicate relative train track methods.
-The methods we use here are new even in that foundational case.
-The proofs here rely only the most basic relative train track methods.
+The methods we use here are new even in that foundational case, and the proofs here rely only the most basic relative train track methods.
 Also, there are powerful new conclusions of a quantitative nature, namely the additional equivalent item~\pref{ItemActLargeOrbit} in Theorem~B, and the lower bound in Theorem~A.

-Part~II of this work was devoted primarily to the proof and applications of the \emph{Two Over All Theorem}, including application to the upper bound of Theorem~A. Here in Part~III the main results are: \begin{description} \item[Section~\ref{SectionNoFillingLam}:] The implication (4)$\implies$(1) of Theorem~B. \item[Section~\ref{SectionLowerBound}:] The lower bound of Theorem~A. \end{description} Applying these results, we can now complete the following:
+Part~II of this work was devoted primarily to the proof and applications of the \emph{Two Over All Theorem}, including application to the upper bound of Theorem~A. Here in Part~III, our primary work is to produce the following: \begin{description} \item[Section~\ref{SectionNoFillingLam}:] The constant $\Omega$ and a proof of the implication \pref{ItemActLargeOrbit}$\implies$\pref{ItemFillingLamExists} of Theorem~B. \item[Section~\ref{SectionLowerBound}:] A proof of the lower bound of Theorem~A. \end{description} Applying these results, the proof of Theorem~A is complete, and we also have: